 - B.Eng. and M.Eng. degrees in Computer, Communications, and Network Engineering, University of Thessaly (UTH), 2014

 Ioannis Zografopoulos received his Ph.D. at the Computer, Electrical, and Mathematical Sciences and Engineering Division (CEMSE) of King Abdullah University of Science and Technology (KAUST) in 2023.
-Prior, he graduated with a B.Eng. and M.Eng. degrees in Computer, Communications, and Network Engineering, and the M.Sc. degree in Electrical and Computer Engineering from the University of Thessaly, Volos, Greece, in 2014 and 2015, respectively.
-His research interests include cyber-physical and communications security, with emphasis on IoT and embedded systems for industrial, distributed energy, and power grid applications.He is an IEEE and IEEE PES graduate student member and has served as a reviewer for the IEEE Transactions on Power Systems, IEEE Transactions on Smart Grid, IEEE Transactions on Industrial Informatics, IEEE Transactions on Transportation Electrification, IEEE Internet of Things Journal, IEEE Access, IEEE SmartGridComm, IET Smart Grid and other IEEE and ACM conferences and journals.
+Prior, he graduated with a B.Eng. and M.Eng. degrees in Computer, Communications, and Network Engineering, and an M.Sc. degree in Electrical and Computer Engineering from the University of Thessaly, Volos, Greece, in 2014 and 2015, respectively.
+His research interests include cyber-physical systems security, with an emphasis on embedded systems for industrial, distributed energy, and power grid applications.He is a member of IET, an IEEE and IEEE PES graduate student member and has served as a reviewer for the IEEE Transactions on Power Systems, IEEE Transactions on Smart Grid, IEEE Transactions on Industrial Informatics, IEEE Transactions on Transportation Electrification, IEEE Internet of Things Journal, IEEE Access, IEEE SmartGridComm, IET Smart Grid and other IEEE and ACM conferences and journals.

 I chose KAUST to continue my Ph.D. studies for a multitude of reasons.
 First, KAUST is one of the most rapidly evolving institutions with a preceding global reputation in its 10 years of operation.
-Achievements such as KAUST’s global standing and faculty citation ranking heavily weighted on my decision.
-Second, for the well-renowned faculty whose courses I will be able to attend, as well as the 7:1 faculty per student ratio.
+Achievements such as KAUST’s global standing and faculty citation ranking heavily weighed on my decision.
+Second, for the well-renowned faculty whose courses I will be able to attend, as well as the 8:1 faculty per student ratio.
 I am looking forward to working on innovative ideas and building connections with some of the most aspiring researchers in my field.
-Third, for the unparallel research infrastructure such as the Shaheen supercomputer cluster.
+Third, for the unparalleled research infrastructure such as the Shaheen supercomputer cluster.